With so many places to visit in Catalonia, it’s a shame that more people don’t venture outside of Barcelona when they visit the region.

 Cadaqués is simply one of the best places to visit in Catalonia.
 It’s a beautiful seaside town on the Costa Brava.
 This scenic town is well worth visiting.

-You’ll find lots of whitewashed houses hugging the bay, which give it a very distinctive Mediterranean feel.
+You’ll find lots of whitewashed houses hugging the bay, which gives it a very distinctive Mediterranean feel.
 It’s an incredible sight and a walk along the bay is a must when you’re in town.

 Similar to Figueres, the town has a history with Dali.
 He had a holiday home in nearby Portlligat, which has now been turned into a museum.
 If you’re into art or a fan of Dali, it’s worth visiting.